dg-demers/busyppp/README.md

 All exit and error codes, except 0, are also reported and described in the scrolling terminal output as well as the wget-log file.

-If there actually are any items that busyppp can attempt to download in the URL list, as it currently exits after having possibly been overwritten in previous runs, and busyppp stops because it tried to download all those items, busyppp returns the exit/error code 0.
+If there actually are any items that busyppp can attempt to download in the URL list (as it currently exits after having possibly been overwritten in previous runs), and busyppp stops because it tried to download all those items, busyppp returns the exit/error code 0.
 This exit code is used even if wget-specific errors have occurred for any individual file in the list in the current or previous runs of busyppp.

 But if all items in the URL list are either blank, or commented out with an initial hash mark (#) followed by anything, busyppp returns 14.